RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

 [^4]: By "single user" I mean that by default, the system is designed to have all the previous properties--cheap, reliable, hostable--when
       deployed by _one_ non-practitioner who intends to use it themselves.
-One of my favorite pragmatic guides to operating social media systems is [Run your own social](https://runyourown.social/), by Darius Kazemi.
+One of my favorite pragmatic guides to operating social media systems is [Run Your Own Social](https://runyourown.social/), by Darius Kazemi.
 He describes his experience running a version of the
       [mastodon](https://mastodon.social/about) social network software for a group of his friends, and offers realism and advice about what that entails.
 His top-line advice is that the type of communal social network he describes should have no more than 50-100 users.
 He says: